Ann Blyth: Theatre and television

 From the late 1950s into the 1970s, Blyth worked in musical theater and summer stock, starring in the shows The King and I, The Sound of Music, and Show Boat.
 She also appeared sporadically on television, including co-starring opposite James Donald in the 1960 adaptation of A.J.
 Cronin's novel, The Citadel.

 Blyth guest-starred on episodes of The DuPont Show with June Allyson, The Dick Powell Theatre, Saints and Sinners, Wagon Train (several episodes), The Twilight Zone ("Queen of the Nile"), Burke's Law, Kraft Suspense Theatre, Insight, and The Name of the Game.
 Several of these appearances were for Four Star Television, with whom Blyth signed a multiple-appearance contract.
-Blyth became a spokesperson for Twinkies and Ho Hos.
+In the 1970s, Blyth appeared as herself, alongside her children, in a series of television commercials for Hostess snack cakes.

 Blyth's last television appearances were in episodes of Switch and Quincy, M.E. in 1983 and Murder, She Wrote in 1985.
 She then officially retired.

 For her contributions to the film industry, Blyth has a motion picture star on the Hollywood Walk of Fame at 6733 Hollywood Boulevard.